ChaoticRoman/iv_comparison/README.md

 of parameters of Meanwell RS-150-XX power supplies series but additional linear power supplies are allowed.
-* RF2: Proposed devices should deliver current-limited DC adjustable from 0A (high power LED is OFF even in darkness) up to 1.25A to the single load.
+* RF2: Proposed devices should deliver current-limited DC adjustable from 0A (high power LED is OFF even in darkness, i.e. effective LED shutdown) up to 1.25A to the single load.
-* RF3: Delivered current shall be adjustable.

 <!--### Physical requirements